PEPC Student Organizations

 Purdue Electric Racing is an organization that designs, builds, and races a fully electric, two-thirds scale, formula style race car.
 PER gives its members a chance to get hands on experience with cutting-edge industry technology, while developing relationships with our industry sponsors.
 Joining PER gives students a unique chance to develop their technical skills, while working on a talented team of their peers.

-PEO aims to spread awareness and excitement for STEM fields through interactive events and activities both on and off campus.
-We partner with organizations, such as College Mentors for Kids, Girls Scouts, and local schools, to bring engineering into the classroom to show the next generation that science, technology, engineering and math are not only incredibly important fields of study, but also interesting and fun ones!
-During weekly meetings, members develop and workshop new activity ideas as well as create educational material for them.
+PEO aims to spread excitement and fervor for STEM fields through interactive events and activities to students both on and off campus.
+We partner with organizations, such as College Mentors for Kids, Girls Scouts, and local schools to bring engineering into the classroom to show the next generation that science, technology, engineering and math are not only incredibly important fields of study, but also interesting and fun ones!
+During weekly meetings, members develop and workshop activity ideas as well as create educational material for them.
 Each of these activities is created 'from scratch' or a twist is added to classics.

 Purdue Formula SAE is a team of approximately 30 students that designs, builds, tests, and competes with an open wheel racecar every year.
 We use state of the art analysis and manufacturing methods to develop engineering skills in our members.
 Our team has consistently finished among the top 20 teams in the world at the FSAE Michigan competition, thanks to the hard work of our team and support from our sponsors.